The art of serious play

 Much of our work last year was dedicated to Ukraine.
 In the first days of the war, we started working on Being Ukraine – a series of creative collaborations with Ukrainian artists.

 Together with Kyiv-based artist duo WE BAD (Maxim Pavlyuk and Lera Sxemka), we produced Nothing Will Tear Us Apart – a mural project that sends a message of strength and hope.
-Separated by the ongoing conflict, Maxim created his mural on the walls of a bombed kindergarten in the Kyiv region; and Lera – on a local government building in the center of Košice, Slovakia – where support services were offered to Ukrainian refugees.
+Separated by the ongoing conflict, Maxim created his mural on the walls of a bombed kindergarten in the Kyiv region; and Lera – on a local government building in the centre of Košice, Slovakia – where support services were offered to Ukrainian refugees.

-On day 2 of the war, we also commissioned two amazing Ukrainian photographers.
+On day two of the war, we also commissioned two amazing Ukrainian photographers.
 With Mila Teshaieva we worked on A Diary of War & Hope, a visual journal of both Ukraine’s struggle and perseverance.
 With Julia Kochetova we collaborated on Defenders – a photo series spotlighting the people who stayed to fight.
 For these portraits Julia used old soviet prism lenses – to visualise how Russia shattered the lives of Ukrainians, but couldn’t break the country’s spirit.

 Furthermore, we created a free Anti-War Poster Collection, available for anyone to download and use in a protest, or online.
 We designed the posters using mainly fonts by Kyiv Type Foundry – who donate all their profits to help the situation on the ground in Ukraine.
 We also partnered with ArtLink, to create an AR filter allowing the posters to be ‘placed’ anywhere in the world.